 Earlier this year my daughter shared this photograph of Susan Richardson Abbott and her obituary from a newspaper in 1909.
 I decided to see what I could learn about her in addition to the stereotypical “good old mammy” obituary.
 This is what I found.

+FUNERAL OF MAMMY SUE HELD ON ST. SIMONS The body of Susan Abbott, or “Mammy Sue” the aged servant of Judge A.J.
+Crovatt, was carried to St. Simons this morning for interment.
 Services were held last night in the First African Baptist Church, of which church, Mammy Sue had long been a member.
 The Brunswick Journal; Tuesday 19 January 1909; pg.
 1

 Almost two hundred years ago Susan Richardson Abbot was born into slavery on the plantation of Thomas Boone in Charleston, SC.
 After Boone died 28 October, 1831, his wife began selling off land and people.